-One of the primary functions of Permalink Manager is to help you to bulk change WordPress permalinks and improving your website’s SEO score.
-All public post types (posts, pages, products, and other custom post type items) and taxonomies (categories, terms, product categories, or other custom taxonomy) are supported by the plugin.
+One of the primary functions of Permalink Manager is to help you to bulk change WordPress permalinks and improve your website’s SEO score.

 In a nutshell, rewrite rules allow WordPress determine the content type and slug from the requested URL.
 Because of the rewrite rules limitations, WordPress itself does not allow for complete permalink customization.

 Why is Permalink Manager better than the built-in WordPress permalink system?
-The plugin works around this limitation by detecting URLs using an unique algorithm.
+The plugin works around the shortcomings of the built-in permalink system by using a sophisticated algorithm to identify the requested URLs.
 To boost the algorithm’s performance, all custom permalinks are saved statically in the database and used afterwards to determine which page should be loaded.

 How to use permastructures to bulk change WordPress permalinks?